 Examples of How I used Sixths in Songs

 Here are “Grandfather’s Clock” and “The Old Spinning Wheel” referenced earlier:

-Also, be sure to visit my SINGLE-STRING write-up and Video if you like Don Reno’s playing, he was a HUGE influence on those licks as well.
-Here it is:
+Also, be sure to visit my five SINGLE-STRING licks and Video if you like Don Reno’s playing, he was a HUGE influence on those licks as well.